christorejisam/Build-From-Home-Shopping-App/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## ⭐️ Star the repo if you like what you see ⭐️
+## ⭐️ Star the repo if you like It would be highly appreciated ⭐️

 ## Special Thanks to TinkerHub <\Build From Home> , Thanks for your love and support✨.